Jetskiis/AnimeTime/README.md

-work in progress - deployment may not load
+currently rewriting/migrating from django to nextjs  - deployment may not load

 Created with:
   - React, TypeScript, NextJS, TailwindCSS, Framer Motion (Front End)
   - NextJS with Prisma to Postgres (Back End)
   - Vercel for hosting

 <b>Site: </b> [AnimeTime](https://anime-time-mu.vercel.app)